 Goodwill only arises on consolidation – it is not recognised as an asset within the individual financial statements.
-Theoretically, goodwill gives rise to a temporary difference that would result in a deferred tax liability as it is an asset with a carrying value within the group accounts but will have a nil tax base.
+Theoretically, goodwill gives rise to a temporary difference that would result in a deferred tax liability as it is an asset with a carrying amount within the group financial statements but will have a nil tax base.
 However, IAS 12 specifically excludes a deferred tax liability being recognised in respect of goodwill.

 Provisions for unrealised profits (PUPs)

-When goods are sold between group companies and remain in the inventory of the buying company at the year-end, an adjustment is made to remove the unrealised profit from the consolidated accounts.
+When goods are sold between group companies and remain in the inventory of the buying company at the year-end, an adjustment is made to remove the unrealised profit from the consolidated financial statements.
 This adjustment also reduces the inventory to the original cost when a group company first purchased it.
 However, the tax base of the inventory will be based on individual financial statements and so will be at the higher transfer price.
 Consequently, a deferred tax asset will arise.
-Recognition of the asset and the consequent decrease in the tax expense will ensure that the tax already charged to the individual selling company is not reflected in the current year’s consolidated income statement but will be matched against the future period when the profit is recognised by the group.
+Recognition of the asset and the consequent decrease in the tax expense will ensure that the tax already charged to the individual selling company is not reflected in the current year’s consolidated Statement of Profit or Loss but will be matched against the future period when the profit is recognised by the group.

 P owns 100% of the equity share capital of S. P sold goods to S for $1,000 recording a profit of $200.
 All of the goods remain in the inventory of S at the year-end.
 Table 9 shows that a deferred tax asset of 25% x $200 = $50 should be recorded within the group financial statements.